NilsRethmeier/Webmarks/README.md

 In this case you can access them via the dashboard you find in the top right corner of the sidebar, when clicking on your user name. ([Screenshot](http://www.worldbrain.io/wp-content/uploads/2016/06/Screen-Shot-2016-06-22-at-11.14.30.png))

-## Current State & Roadmap

-We just published our first proof of concept with the channel "Related Content" which is powered by [Laterals News API](https://lateral.io/publishing) and is broadcasted into a [Hypothes.is group](https://hypothes.is/groups/KG9bL1Bm/related-articles).

-Currently we are working on the feature of retrieving relevant content from a **science community-trusted** network of blogs, news outlets, facebook groups/pages and scholarly(PubMed) or governmental(FDA) databases.

 ## How to currently contribute best
  1. [Check out some open tasks to code on](https://github.com/WorldBrain/Webmarks/issues)
  2. [Showing us which which websites you trust and we should index first](https://github.com/WorldBrain/Webmarks/blob/master/helper_processes/bookmarklet_send.txt)